John Vic De Guzman

-John Vic Ortiz De Guzman (born September 23, 1993) is a Filipino athlete, volleyball player, actor, and singer.
+John Vic Ortiz De Guzman (born September 23, 1993) is a Filipino volleyball player, actor, and singer.

 Early life and education

-De Guzman lived in Laguna in his early years and became involved in various extracurricular activities.
+De Guzman lived in East Laguna in his early years and became involved in various extracurricular activities.
 In his first year of high school, he was part of a band.
 In the next year, he became a dancer and, in his third year of high school studies, he started to play badminton.
 He attended the De La Salle–College of Saint Benilde under a scholarship program.
 He graduated with a degree in Human Resource Management.

 Volleyball career

 De Guzman only took up volleyball at age 18 after his high school studies.
 His involvement with the sport enabled him to study at no cost at the De La Salle–College of Saint Benilde (CSB) as an athletic scholar.
 Playing for the men's volleyball team of CSB, he led his school to back-to-back Final Four appearances.
 In his final school year as a college student he led his team in winning the men's volleyball title of NCAA Season 92.
 He was also named as the MVP and first best opposite spiker in his final NCAA season.

 De Guzman also played for the Philippines men's national volleyball team in 2015.
 He was included in the squad played at the 2017 and 2019 Southeast Asian Games.
 He was also part of the national team, when it competed as Rebisco PH at the 2021 Asian Men's Club Volleyball Championship.

 In the club level, De Guzman has played for PLDT and the Philippine Air Force Aguilas.
 He played for the latter at the 2021 PNVF Champions League.